joeyuh/minebot/README.md

 # minebot

 Bot that beat the minesweeper game.
 Works at minesweeperonline.com.
 Not sure if it works with the Windows XP one, but it should.
 Absolutely no guarentee, however.
 It did beat the game in 25 second on http://minesweeperonline.com.
 All time record under name joeyuh.
+(Before it got taken down for not being legit)

 Know issue or potential problem:
 Expert level only,